uwcse440/web-cse440-au17/_assignments/assignment4/index.md

 Due: {{ page.due_project_4b }}

+The goal of this milestone is to create a video that communicates your design to a broad audience.

 Submit your video prototype in a portable and playable format.
 It should be sufficiently high-resolution for projection, but sufficiently compressed that it can be played on a typical laptop.
 Specifically, it should be playable on a Windows laptop and Mac OS laptop without special codecs installed (e.g., H.264 in an mp4 container).